Student Learning Outcomes for the International Studies Major

 - Knowledge of international/comparative/global issues: develop an understanding of important international (comparative and/or global) processes and conditions:

-- Students read widely about, follow, and be able to discuss topics of current international significance, with an ability to relate them to economic, geographical, historical and political contexts;
+- Students read widely about, follow, and be able to discuss topics of current international significance, with an ability to relate them to economic, historical and political contexts;

 - Students attend or participate in co-curricular events that discuss international affairs (events or trends);